compose-x/ecs_composex/docs/INGRESS_LOGIC.rst

 .. hint::

     See `VPC Limits`_ for default VPC settings.
-These can be changed, but ECS ComposeX assumes you are using the default settings.
+These can be changed, but ECS Compose-X assumes you are using the default settings.